Dahlia variety Peter

 the compost.

-A wide selection of Dahlia can be ordered from here UK and from here USA
+A wide selection of Dahlia and garden products can be ordered from here UK and from here USA

 Encyclopedia of Dahlias by Bill McClaren, who has been growing, hybridizing and showing dahlias for more than 50 years.
 During this time he run a commercial dahlia nursery, for 20 years.
 The book give simple and detailed advice on how to cultivate dahlias, control pest and disease, store tubers during the winter, propagate, hybridise and raise new varieties.
 The book also gives advice on exhibiting at dahlias and lists more than 700 cultivars.
 Buy the book on Amazon, click here for UK or here for USA.